 Be bold with your calls to action

 Calls to action show viewers how to subscribe, join a forum or make a purchase.
 These buttons are often clearly and simply labeled.
 Use bright website color schemes or strong contrasts to highlight your buttons.
 Pick colors carefully, depending on the message you want to give your user (reliability, intelligence, urgency).

-When labeling your call to action, use words which encourage action.
+When labeling your call to action, use words that encourage action.
 Focus on encouraging your user to identify emotionally.
 Words such as ‘Join Now’ encourage belonging to a forum.
 They also give a sense of time, which prompts the user to join ‘now’ and not later.

 Keep your call to action message direct and precise.
 Showing customers how to subscribe and offering a prompt such as a good deal or free download can also encourage customer participation.

-Keeping your website uncluttered will give your user and easy and relaxed experience.
+Keeping your website uncluttered will give your user an easy and relaxed experience.
 A cluttered, chaotic site is often difficult to negotiate.

 Make sure your content, images, and icons all have breathing space.
-This will give your website flow.
+This will give flow to your unique website.
 Group together all connected data to keep your site clean and easy to understand, and connect your pages through consistent color, font, and style.

 If you want your users to engage or get in touch with you, make sure your contact details are easy to reach.
 Add all the necessary means of communication (such as phone, address or email).